 Crappie are the next most popular target for anglers here, after bass and trout.
 Crappie fishing tends to be cyclical, with a few good years followed by a few years when catching them is more difficult.
 Water conditions play a role as well.

 Crappie often hold around cover, including sunken branches and drop-offs.
 In the spring, they move into shallow water, especially around sunken willows.
 At other times, crappie schools are often found at mid-level or deeper water.

 Sunfish often prefer shallow water along the banks during the warm months and can be caught with a worm beneath a bobber.

-There may be few if any of these coho left in Galesville, but rules remain that direct anglers to count salmon caught here as part of a trout limit.
+There may be few if any, coho left in Galesville, and ODFW biologists would love to see a photo if you catch one.
+Rules remain that anglers must count salmon caught here as part of a trout limit.
 Just one trout or salmon over 20 inches may be retained.

-Anglers should know that the state has issued consumption guidelines for resident fish caught here, due to naturally occurring mercury found in the watershed.
+Anglers should know that the state has issued consumption guidelines for resident fish caught here due to naturally occurring mercury in the watershed.
 The forested area in the upper Cow Creek watershed that feeds the reservoir has been mined for mercury.
 (See Oregon Health Authority guidelines.)

 Galesville can suffer from low-water conditions in late summer and into fall and winter.
 You can call 541-837-3302 for updated camping and boat launching conditions.

 The county park at Galesville is located roughly eight miles northeast of Interstate 5 at Azalea using Upper Cow Creek Road (Highway 36).
 Azalea is a little over 10 miles south of Canyonville.
 From larger communities, the reservoir is about an hour south of Roseburg and a similar drive time northeast of Grants Pass.

 |Apr.
 10 – 14||2,000|

 |May 15 – 19||2,000|